mrsilver76/plex-autoshutdown/README.md

 ## Download

-1. Download the latest version from https://github.com/mrsilver76/plex-autoshutdown/releases
+1. Get the latest version from https://github.com/mrsilver76/plex-autoshutdown/releases.
+Windows users should download the zip file, Linux users should download the tar.gz file.
-2. Unzip the file.
+3. Decompress the file.
 On Windows, you can double-click the file.
-On Linux you should use the `unzip` command, which may need to be installed.
+On Linux you should use the `gunzip` command.
-3. Use the file ending in `.bat` for Windows and the file ending `.sh` for Linux.
+4. Use the file ending in `.bat` for Windows and the file ending `.sh` for Linux.

 ## Configuration instructions